wq2a/cryptosystem/README.md

 It will encrypt the message with server's private key and send the cipher to client.
 The client then decrypts the cipher by using server's public key.

 #### 2 to send message from client
 It will encrypt the message with server's public key and send the cipher to server.
-The server then decrypts the cipher by using its public key.
+The server then decrypts the cipher by using server's private key.

 ## Project 2
 Encryption/Decryption using Polyalphabetic Ciphers & Rail Fence